OrignalLazyCoder/Lazy_Language/README.md

 This project is a langauge interpreter that is capable of running one line code on shell and compile whole file.
 This language interpreter only supports ".lca" file which means LazyCoderr + Arpit.

+THIS IS NOT A REAL LANGUAGE.
+IT IS JUST A SMALL PROTOTYPE OF HOW REAL INTERPRETERS WORK!

 Grammar of this can be found in Grammar.txt

 # How to use